hpc-maths/samurai/doc/source/tutorial/interval.rst

 Constraints on the grid representation
 --------------------------------------

+As stressed before, there are some contraints on the grid representation allowed by |project|.

-Since the grid is constructed by a set of intervals defined by the cell numbering on a given cell, the possible coordinates are fixed.
-Suppose we are at level 1 with :math:`\Delta x = 0.5` for a 1D problem, it is therefore impossible by definition to have a cell with a center equal to :math:`\frac{1}{3}`.
+Since the grid is made up by a set of intervals defined by the cell numbering on a given cell, the possible coordinates are fixed.
+Suppose we are considering level 1 with associated step :math:`\Delta x = 0.5` for a 1D problem.
+It is therefore impossible by definition to have a cell at this level with center at :math:`\frac{1}{3}`.

 .. note::

-    We can imagine in the next versions to have an operator which transforms the grid represented by intervals on cells to the real domain.
+    Of course, we can imagine that in the future versions of |project|, we could have some operator which transforming the grid represented by intervals onto cells of the real domain.

-The other constraint is that a cell at the level :math:`l` is included in a cell at the lowest level.
+The remaining constraint is that a cell at the level :math:`l` is included in a cell at a lower level.

 .. image:: ./figures/interval-3.png
     :width: 80%